massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 You have now npm project created with AssemblyScript installed among other dependencies.
 It will be used to generate bytecode from AssemblyScript code.

 .. note::
-    * Massa smart contract module (@massalabs/massa-as-sdk) contains the API you need to use to interact with the external world of the smart contract (the node, the ledger...).
+    * Massa smart-contract module (@massalabs/massa-as-sdk) contains the API you need to use to interact with the external world of the smart contract (the node, the ledger...).

 Congratulations!
 Now you have a fully set up project and you are ready to add some code.